Electric insect killer kills flying insects using high-voltage grid.

 SOURCE OF UV LIGHT

 Insects are attracted to UV light with a wavelength of 365nm.
-In cheap factory production electric insect zappers there's often only a 25W incadescent UV lamp.
-It does produce almost no UV radiation (it can't - it's only an incadescent), and practically can not attract insects.
+In cheap factory production electric insect zappers there's often only a 25W incandescent UV lamp.
+It does produce almost no UV radiation (it can't - it's only an incandescent), and practically can not attract insects.
 Therefore, I have used a 4W UV fluorescent lamp (may be even more powerful) that produces a sufficient amount of radiation at 365nm.
 To operate this fluorescent lamp you can use either ballast from energy saving lamps (even broken), fluorescent connects to the place where it was connected to the original tube.
 Thus the "UV Compact fluorescent" is made.
-It can alse be screwed into the factory insect zapper where originally was the incadescent bulb.
+It can alse be screwed into the factory insect zapper where originally was the incandescent bulb.
 Today, you can buy energy saving bulb very cheap, so this seems like a good deal.
 The second option is to use the classic circuit with conventional magnetic ballast a starter.
 Both parts are shown in Fig. 3.
 (Update: now it is possible to buy a UV Compact fluorescent).
 UV lamp is positioned in the center of grid.
 The whole device is made so that it prevents the accidental contact with the high voltage grid, either by its position (near the ceiling), or better by using outer protective cage as in factory produced units.